 Eventually, I went on to earn bachelor’s and master’s degrees in piano performance and pedagogy, but I never stopped noodling, improvising, and playing by ear.

 I started teaching piano when I was a college student, then continued teaching through my graduate school years at the University of Louisville.
 After receiving the Baldwin Fellowship for excellence in piano teaching in the early 1990s, I launched my own private piano studio here in Louisville, Kentucky, and I’ve enjoyed teaching full-time ever since.

-For most of my adult life, I’ve worked part-time as a church musician, too–sometimes as organist, pianist, or both.
+For most of my adult life, I’ve worked part-time as a church musician too.
 Currently, I serve part-time on the music staff at Christ Church United Methodist in Louisville.